WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 I have a plugin to convert my markdown to a more dev.to friendly format.

+## Slido Check

+Let'g grab a question from slack/slido

 ## Part 3 How it's deployed

 After being sick of long and broken builds from my javascript-based static site